Menstrual cycle: everything you need to know about the female cycle

 - bloating

-- a change in the cervical mucus: the secretions will tend to become similar to egg white: more slippery and translucent
+- a change in cervical mucus: secretions tend to become egg-white-like, more slippery and translucent

-- Some women also have spotting (light blood loss) during ovulation
+- some women also experience spotting (light blood loss) during ovulation.

 What impact does the menstrual cycle have on daily life?

-As explained above, the menstrual cycle is divided into several major moments, all guided by hormonal changes.
-And hormonal fluctuations have a global impact on your body, mind etc..
+As explained above, the menstrual cycle is divided into several main periods, all driven by hormonal changes.
+And hormonal fluctuations have a global impact on your body, mind and so on.

-For example, during the first phase of the menstrual cycle, it is common to experience symptoms such as fatigue and sleep disturbances.
+For example, during the first phase of the menstrual cycle, it's common to experience symptoms such as fatigue and sleep disturbance.

-During the follicular phase (after your period and before ovulation), your libido may increase.
+During the follicular phase (after menstruation and before ovulation), your libido may increase.

 And during the luteal phase, the famous PMS (pre-menstrual syndrome) occurs.
-80% of women are affected by PMS, with varying degrees of intensity.
+80% of women are affected by PMS, to varying degrees of intensity.

-PMS manifests itself in different ways depending on the woman, but here are the most common symptoms
+PMS manifests itself in different ways for different women, but here are the most common symptoms:

 - mood swings